 The orientation course will introduce new students to the College and prepare them for academic life at the institution.
 The administration and academic advisors will maintain consistent contact with all students to help identify and find solutions for obstacles to students' educational goals.
 Academic advising will be part of the orientation and retention process so that students will understand requirements for progression.
 Every degree-seeking student will register for Orientation when admitted to the College.
 The class helps orient students with time management, study skills, library usage, writing style, and online research.
 Students are introduced to policies and procedures, academic expectations, and financial guidelines.
-Degree-seekings students should complete Orientation with a passing grade during the first six months of enrollment and before they register for courses that begin after that period of time.
+Students should complete Orientation during the first six months of enrollment and before they register for courses that begin after that period of time.